sozdayka/react-native-button-spinner/README.md

 ---
 ### `opacityDisabled`

-Default opacity button when disabled state
+Default opacity button when the state is disabled

 |        Type         | Default |
 | :-----------------: | :-----: |